ever-co/ever-demand/backend/api/README.md

     ```
     $ yarn install
     ```
-2. Take a look on `.env.template` file, create `.env` file with the same variables and fill them appropriately.
+2. Take a look for `.env.template` file, create `.env` file with the same variables and fill them appropriately.

 ### Starting